ckan/ckan/doc/maintaining/data-viewer.rst

  * Search highlighting
  * Column Filters
  * Multi-column sorting
+ * Two view modes (table/list).
+Table shows the data in a typical grid with horizontal scrolling.
+List displays the data in a responsive mode, with a Record Details view.
  * Filtered Downloads
  * Column Visibility control
- * Copy to clipboard and Printing of row selection/s
+ * Copy to clipboard and Printing of filtered results and row selection/s
  * Drag-and-drop column reordering
  * State Saving - saves search keywords, column order/visibility, row selections and page settings between session, with the ability to share saved searches.
  * Data Dictionary Integration

-It is designed to allow users to quickly find an actionable subset of the data they need from inside the resource view, without having to first download the dataset.
+It is designed not only as a data viewer, but also as a simple ad-hoc report generator - allowing users to quickly find an actionable subset of the data they need from inside the resource view, without having to first download the dataset.

 It's also optimized for embedding datasets and saved searches on external sites - with a backlink to the portal and automatic resizing.

 This plugin requires data to be in the DataStore.